How Our Healthy Boy Became a NICU Baby

 Kayla and I knew each other from the theatre program at the high school we both went to.
 We were friends, but by no means were we close.
 It was surprising that she reached out to me, because it isn’t as if we keep up regularly.
 We literally probably haven’t spoken since high school!

-After our encounter that day in the NICU, I thought about her reaching out to me.
+After our encounter that day in the NICU, I thought about her reaching out to me and the acts of kindness she gave me.
 I thought about how I always second guess myself when I want to reach out to someone whom I haven’t spoken with in a while.
 I think about how self conscious it makes me feel, and how I wonder if they will think I’m weird.
 Maybe I’m alone in this, but I have a feeling you can relate.

 I don’t know what Kayla thought when she reached out to me, but I will be forever glad that she did.